-In the meantime, the classical Greek culture and secularization was also dominantly saturating the entire horizon of European Christian society.
-They were going through deep spiritual crisis.
+In the meantime, the classical Greek culture and secularization were also dominantly saturating the entire horizon of European Christian society.
+They were going through a deep spiritual crisis.
 The essence of the remark, however, has invoked the moral framework of the universe while “killing God”.
-In the metaphysical sense, the end result of this remark cancels the normative description of absolute values and morality intrinsically which is transcendental and also governs the humankind.
+In the metaphysical sense, the result of this remark cancels the normative description of absolute values and morality intrinsically which is transcendental and also governs the humankind.
 He challenges Christianity through his derogative observational statement, stating that Christian ideas are far from reality.
 This marks the end of Metaphysics as the discipline of philosophy in the modern era.

 If, as Nietzsche says that “God is dead,” the objective truth and essential values also cease to exist.
 For Nietzsche, man is liberated from normative constituents, including morality, of religion when God dies.
 In his words, “Life terminates where the “Kingdom of God” begins.”
 God has to die if human life with any higher potential has to begin.
 “The drive for individuality and freedom motivates the “death of God.”
 It seems that Nietzsche is making all these decisions based on his motivational instinct.